 Towards the end of his thirty-year career as accordion-player for the Pogues (with a break to emigrate and become a dad), Fearnley wrote a memoir of his experiences during the formative years of the band, called Here Comes Everybody: The Story of the Pogues.
 The book was published in 2012 in the United Kingdom by Faber and Faber and in 2014 in the United States by Chicago Review Press.
 Here Comes Everybody is also available as an audiobook, read by the author.

-In 2016, Fearnley composed the score for the independent documentary Rebel Rossa directed by Williams Cole.
-The film is a personal investigation into the life and legacy of the Irish rebel Jeremiah O’Donovan Rossa by his American great-grandsons told within the context of the controversies leading up to the 100-year anniversary of the Easter Rising in Ireland.
+In 2016, Fearnley composed the score for the independent documentary, Rebel Rossa, directed by Williams Cole.
+The film is a personal investigation into the life and legacy of the Irish rebel, Jeremiah O’Donovan Rossa, by his American great-grandsons, told within the context of the controversies leading up to the centenary of the Easter Rising in Ireland.

 Here’s the title track from the score: The Fools The Fools The Fools: